serverpod/serverpod_docs/docs/05-deployments/02-deploying-to-gce.md

 Repeat the process and create a second container named `serverpod-staging-container`.

 ### Configure Github
 Now that we have our Artifact Registry repositories, we can push code to it.
 Head to your Github repository for your project.
-Navigate to _Settings_ > _Secrets and variables_ > Actions.
+Navigate to _Settings_ > _Secrets and variables_ > _Actions_.

 Click _New repository secret_.
 For the _Name_ enter `GOOGLE_CREDENTIALS`.
 For the _Secret_, copy the contents of the `gcp/terraform/credentials.json` file and paste its contents into the text field.